terna/ejmmp/model0/model0.md

-- a list of actions (collective ones)
+- a list of actions (meta ones)

-- an engine excecuting actions
+- an engine excecuting the meta actions

-- display tools (their code is hidden in another sheet)
+- display tools (their code is hidden into the file `tools.py`)